Make the Switch Frequently Asked Questions

 What does Mass Audubon mean by Make the Switch?

-In an effort to take meaningful action against climate change, we have teamed up with Massachusetts Energy Consumers Alliance (Mass Energy)—a local nonprofit dedicated to making energy more affordable and sustainable—to launch Make the Switch to Green Electricity.
+In an effort to take meaningful action against climate change, we have teamed up with Green Energy Consumers Alliance—a local nonprofit dedicated to making energy more affordable and sustainable—to launch Make the Switch to Green Electricity.
 This is a new initiative that aims to inspire at least 1,000 Mass Audubon member households and other concerned citizens across the state to choose green electricity in the next year.

 Is this really going to have an impact on climate change?